tilman-b/dox_cli/README.md

  - `--oauth_client_secret|DOX_OAUTH_CLIENT_SECRET`
 (Required) The secret for authentication.
  - `--oauth_url|DOX_OAUTH_URL`
-(Required) URL to authenticate against
+(Required) URL to authenticate against.
  - `--base_url|DOX_BASE_URL`
-(Required) Base URL of the document extraction service
+(Required) Base URL of the document extraction service.
  - `--document_type|DOX_DOCUMENT_TYPE`
 (Required) Document type of the provided file.
 Must be one of `invoice`, `paymentAdvice`, `purchaseOrder`.
 Custom document types are not supported by now.
-More details can be found [here](https://help.sap.com/docs/document-information-extraction/document-information-extraction/supported-document-types-and-file-formats)
+More details can be found [here](https://help.sap.com/docs/document-information-extraction/document-information-extraction/supported-document-types-and-file-formats).
  - `--keep_doc|DOX_KEEP_DOC`
 Flag to keep the document in the SAP Document Information Extraction Service after finished.
  - `--max_wait|DOX_MAX_WAIT`